 Urvashi Butalia co-founded Kali for Women in 1984 and in 2003, Zubaan.
 With over 35 years of experience in feminist and independent publishing, she has a formidable reputation in the industry in India and abroad.
 She also has a long involvement in the women’s movement in India, and is a well-known writer, both in academia and in the literary world.
 She has several works to her credit, key among which is her path-breaking study of Partition, The Other Side of Silence: Voices from the Partition of India which won the Oral History Book Association Award and the Nikkei Asia Award for Culture.
 She has also taught publishing for over 20 years and is on the advisory boards of a number of national and international organisations.
 She has received many awards, among which are the Pandora award for women’s publishing, the French Chevalier des Artes et des Lettres and the Padma Shree, the highest civilian honour awarded by the Indian government.

-Director, Senior Editor, Publisher of Young Zubaan
+Director, Founder of Young Zubaan

 Anita has wide experience in publishing, having worked with Routledge and Manchester University Press in the UK.
 She worked as academic commissioning editor for Oxford University Press in New Delhi and then helped to set up the Dorling Kindersley office in 1998, which she ran as Executive Director until 2002 when she left to join Zubaan.
 She is one of the founders of Bookaroo, a children’s literature festival, and chief consultant to Jumpstart, a two-day event for professionals in the field of children’s books.
 She is also a writer, with a number of essays to her credit, and has edited several books.

 She relocated to the UK in the summer of 2015 and continues to work from there, remaining a much-loved Skype presence in the Zubaan office.